 You do not want to inherit legal problems or anything else that is unresolved and the final cost/result is unpredictable.
 This is especially vital if you are buying the restaurant (as if acquiring a company) whole or buying the parts (brand, equipment, location).
 If there are past legal dispute, you most likely do not want to bear the responsibility.
 This is sometimes a reason to just turn your back on a deal.

-You cannot overlook considering why the owner is selling which we will discuss later on.
+You cannot overlook considering why the owner is selling, which we will discuss later.

 Getting the Price Down

 In today’s business climate, you are less likely to encounter an auction situation where you have to beat competing bids.
 There just isn’t enough financing out there.
-It probably will come down to one on one negotiations, and because valuing a restaurant is an inexact science (much more than say real estate), your approach can determine if you purchase at an advantageous price.
+It probably will come down to one-on-one negotiations because valuing a restaurant is an inexact science (much more than just real estate).
+Your approach can determine if you purchase at an advantageous price.

-The key to negotiation any sale to your benefit is the informational upper hand.
-Of course, in some ways, you cannot understand the restaurant better than the owner, but bringing much more knowledge than expected to the table can tip the scales in your favor.
+The key to negotiating for your benefit in any sale is getting the informational upper hand.
+In some ways, you cannot understand the restaurant better than the owner, but bringing much more knowledge than expected to the table can tip the scales in your favor.
 Several surprising insights can put you ahead of the seller while confirming that buying the restaurant will not be a decision you will live to regret.

 2. Restaurant Operations

 No restaurant has operations that are perfect.
 There is always something out of alignment.
-Something cost too much.
-Something isn’t working right.
+Something costs too much, or something isn’t working right.
 Perhaps the floor plan is inefficient.
-Many times restaurant owners don’t know the market rate on things and overpay, whether employee wages or food ordering or service providers.
-Pointing that out might undercut the value, especially if it is hard to remedy it.
+In many cases, restaurant owners don’t know the market rate on expenses, and they overpay, whether it’s employee wages, food ordering or service providers.
+Pointing out the problems with getting competitive costs might get your a better price, especially if it’s hard to remedy the problems.

 3. The Owner

 Every owner has a reason for selling.
 All owners have insecurities.
-Knowing both are helpful in assessing if buying is a good business decision and negotiating good terms.
-Of course, you do not want to directly target whatever weak points they may have.
-But there is no rule against showing reluctance (especially if it exists!).
+Knowing this information is helpful in assessing whether buying is a good business decision and negotiating better terms.
+Of course, you do not want to mention that you know the owner’s weaknesses, whatever they may be.
+But there is no rule against showing reluctance (especially if it exists).
 In the process, you may pick up red flags or get an idea on what you can improve.

 You have to be on your toes anytime you make a large purchase.
-It is even harder when you buy a restaurant a dynamic kind of machine where so much can go wrong.
-With a system and thorough preparation, you should be able to manage this process with a high likelihood of getting a good restaurant at a good price.
+It is even harder when you buy a restaurant, a dynamic sales and service machine where so much can go wrong.
+You have to be willing to walk away from the purchase if conditions aren’t right.
+With a system and thorough preparation, you should be able to manage this process and get a good restaurant at a good price.